node-red/node-red-nodes/social/prowl/README.md

 Usage
 -----

-Uses Prowl to push the **msg.payload** to an Apple device that has the prowl app installed.
+Uses Prowl to push the `msg.payload` to an Apple device that has the prowl app installed.

-Optionally uses **msg.topic** to set the title.
-You can also set **msg.priority** to confgure the urgency from -2 (low), through 0 (normal) to 2 (urgent).
+Optionally uses `msg.topic` to set the title.
+You can also set `msg.priority` to configure the urgency from -2 (low), through 0 (normal) to 2 (urgent).

-You may use **msg.url** to set a url to redirect the user to on receipt of the message if you don't set one in the edit dialogue.
+You may use `msg.url` to set a url to redirect the user to on receipt of the message if you don't set one in the edit dialogue.

 Uses Prowl.
 See <a href="https://www.prowlapp.com" target="_new">this link</a> for more details.